x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/configure-pipeline-tracing.md

 - Estimated time to complete this procedure: 15 minutes

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the"Transport Service" and "Mailbox Transport Service" entries in the [Mail flow permissions](../../permissions/feature-permissions/mail-flow-permissions.md) topic.
+To see what permissions you need, see the "Transport Service" and "Mailbox Transport Service" entries in the [Mail flow permissions](../../permissions/feature-permissions/mail-flow-permissions.md) topic.

 - You can only use the Exchange Management Shell to perform this procedure.